A Discrete-event-based Simulator for Distributed Deep Learning: Implementation

 \subsection{Deep Learning Module}

-The main purpose of the deep learning module is to provide a standardized interface allowing to execution of deep learning in an environment.
-Note that the environment is defined entirely inside the simulation scenario.

-The main purpose of the deep learning module is to provide standardized deep learning algorithms for simulation.
-It is a deep library for machine learning.
-It is mainly oriented to the field of deep learning.
-It helps users build various deep models that can be used to implement non-linear models at any level in supervised learning scenarios while also supporting various in-depth designs with general approximate properties.

-\section{IMPLEMENTATION}
+The deep learning module leverage a standardized deep learning lib to support model training and testing.
+Deep learning module helps users build various deep learning models.
+We cross compile network simulation module and deep learning module to guarantee their interacts.
+This is essential for the research on the application of deep learning algorithms in the edge network.
+All utility classes of network simulation module are exposed to the deep learning module for the distributed learning purpose.

+These functions of deep learning module are achieved in some classes.
+The abstract class, LossIndex, includes the definition of loss index term and a regularization term of the loss function.
+The OptimizationAlgorithm class is used for selecting training algorithms for the neural network.
+There are some classes that inherit members of the LossIndex class to calculating errors, \emph{e.g.}, mean square error, that need to be set before model training.
+The neural network training algorithms (e.g., stochastic gradient descent algorithms) is derived by the OptimizationAlgorithm class.
+The basic classes, ModelSelection, includes two subclasses, InputSelection class and NeurosSelection class.
+Among them, InputSelection represents the input selection algorithms of the neural network.
+NeuronsSelection calles ModelSelection to select available neurons.

+\section{Implementation}
-The sim4DEL is a framework that consists of two components (network simulation module and the deep learning module).
-We have released the source code of sim4edgeDL in an online repository$\footnote{Online repository: \href{https://github.com/Lxy85/sim4edgeDL.git}{https://github.com/Lxy85/sim4edgeDL.git}}$.
-The sim4DEL simplifies the tasks of the development of deep learning in networking environments.
-Specifically, sim4DEL provides a way to collect and exchange information between network simulation module and deep learning module, and simulate the deep learning in the network simulation.

-In the following subsections, we describe the sim4DEL components in detail, introduce the implementation process of the module in the simulation, and introduce the deployment of sim4DEL.
+sim4DistrDL provides a way to collect and exchange information between network simulation module and deep learning module, and enable the deep learning in the network simulation.
+Actually, sim4DistrDL is a framework that consists of two components (network simulation module and the deep learning module).
+We have released the source code of sim4DistrDL in an online repository$\footnote{Online repository: \href{https://github.com/Lxy85/sim4DistrDL.git}{https://github.com/Lxy85/sim4DistrDL.git}}$.
+The simulator simplifies the tasks of the simulation development of distributed deep learning in networking environments.
+In the following subsections, we describe the implementation details, as well as the deployment of sim4DistrDL.